 Joining the Navy Reserves means you can reap the best of all that a career in the Navy has to offer, while still holding down your full-time civilian career or studies - meaning you'll get the best of both worlds.

 As the part-time force of the Navy, the Reserves are made up of personnel who have joined the Reserves either directly or after having served in the Regular Force.
 They serve to support the Navy’s operational capability in its maritime defence and security roles, as well as the wider NZ Defence Force Mission to protect New Zealand’s interests and provide support in times of natural and other disasters.

-In addition to the roles undertaken by ex-Regular Force personnel, we currently have five roles available for those joining the Naval Reserves directly (ab initio Reservists):
+In addition to the roles undertaken by ex-Regular Force personnel, we currently have roles available for new recruits looking to join the Naval Reserves directly:

 - Legal Officer

 - Maritime Trade Operations Officer